OistrakhAleksandra/MachineLearning_CNN_and_MLP_Project/README.md

 You can find the *original model code* in the Instructions folder in "Project_#2_Original_Code" notebook file.

-All the instructionf for the projects and the task are present in the Instructions folder.
+All the instructions for the projects and the task are present in the Instructions folder.